 Mulligan Dog Park

 Need to make a pit stop for your pup?
 It’s hard to beat the location of Mulligan Dog Park, located right off the I-10 freeway in Indio.
 This park is perfect for those dogs who just want to run all of their energy out.
 With ample room, grass, shade and benches for the owners to sit on, this is like a dog's haven.
 To make it more convenient, the park provides you with doggy bags and water stations to keep your friend hydrated.

-Another dog park gem in Indio is Station 87 Dog Park, where you and you doggy can find 2 fenced-in play areas, separating the smaller and bigger dogs.
-The park provides treed and covered benches for shade, solar lights for those who enjoy evening outings, water stations to keep everyone hydrated and expansive turf areas.
+Another dog park gem in Indio is Station 87 Dog Park, where you and your doggy can find 2 fenced-in play areas, that separate the smaller and bigger dogs.
+The park provides treed and covered benches for shade, solar lights for those who enjoy evening outings, water stations to keep everyone hydrated, and expansive turf areas.